Foster Care FAQs

 LSS Answers All Your Questions About Foster Care & Resource Parenting

-Considering fostering is a big step.
+Fostering is a big step.
 Start by learning about how to become a foster parent in South Dakota.
-LSS takes the placement of children very seriously and we help adoptive families determine if it’s right for them.
-There are a lot of reasons to consider it and we’re here to answer all your questions.
+LSS takes the placement of children seriously and we help adoptive families determine if it is right for them.
+There are a lot of reasons to consider and we are here to answer all the questions.

 Who are foster care families?